rbms-bsc/DCRMR/_pages/Edition/Edition-statement.md

 ## 3.21.32 Edition statements that are grammatically inseparable parts of other transcribed elements

-<a name="3.21.32.1">3.21.32.1</a> If an edition statement is a grammatically inseparable part of the [Title proper](/DCRMR/title/Title-proper/), [Other title information](/DCRMR/title/Other-title-information/), [Statement of responsibility relating to title proper](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/), or any other transcribed element, then transcribe as part of the element to which it is integrated or linked and do not repeat it as an edition statement.
+<a name="3.21.32.1">3.21.32.1</a> If an edition statement is a grammatically inseparable part of the [Title proper](/DCRMR/title/Title-proper/), [Other title information](/DCRMR/title/Other-title-information/), [Statement of responsibility relating to title proper](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/), or any other transcribed element, then transcribe it as part of the element to which it is integrated or linked and do not repeat it as an edition statement.

 >Example:
 >Title proper: <CITE>Blunt's edition of the Nautical almanac and astronomical ephemeris for the year 1815</CITE>